neolp/itmp/README.md

 "Code" MUST be an code that gives the error of why the request could not be fulfilled.

-"Description" MUST be an string that gives the error of why the request could not be fulfilled.
+"Description" MUST be a string that gives the error of why the request could not be fulfilled.

 _Example_